 Risks of Remote Work

-Allowing employees to access company data from offsite locations raises concerns about data encryption, the security of wireless connections, use of removeable media and potential loss or theft of devices and data.
-In a 2018 survey by Wi-Fi security company iPass, 57% of CIOs reported they suspect their mobile workers had been hacked or were the cause of security problems in the past year.
+Allowing employees to access company data from offsite locations raises concerns about data encryption, the security of wireless connections, use of removable media and potential loss or theft of devices and data.
+In a 2018 survey by Wi-Fi security company iPass, 57% of CIOs reported they suspect their mobile workers had been hacked or were the cause of security problems.
 Only 46% percent could be “confident” their remote employees used virtual private networks (VPNs) to increase security when connecting to company networks.

 The same survey showed remote workers lack an understanding of the severity of common security risks.
 Sixty-two percent of security incidents related to Wi-Fi connections happen when employees use networks in cafes or coffee shops, and 27% of workers in the U.S. admit to opening emails and attachments from unfamiliar senders.
 Devices are often compromised as a result, putting both personal and company data at risk.